NightKey/Server-monitoring-discord-bot/README.md

 When using the `Create` command, the parameters will describe the following:
  -  name - The name to call on Discord
  -  help_text - The text to show in the help command
- -  call_back - The value to send to the program (alongside with the value from the user, if it's required)
+ -  callback - The value to send to the program (alongside with the value from the user, if it's required)
  -  return_value - What to send back with the command.
 It excepts a list of values (if nothing, then a list containing 0) of what needs to be returned.

 #### Options to return_value